 |

-FLAT DECK and DOWN RAIL and SINGLE to DOUBLE CONCAVE Down rail profile for
+FLAT DECK and DOWN RAIL with SINGLE to DOUBLE CONCAVE Down rail profile

-acceleration, projection, and speed.
-The spine of the double concave functions
+exceptional acceleration, projection, and speed.
+The spine of the double

-like a vee offering predictable directional stability.
-Flat deck provides extra
+concave functions like a vee offering predictable directional stability.
+Flat

-volume and stability.
-The flat deck down rail design feature was equally
+deck provides extra volume and stability.
+The flat deck down rail design

 |